SmellyModder/Disparser/README.md

 ## Usage
 Currently there is no Maven that disparser is hosted on, but that'll be fixed relatively soon.
-<br> If you wish to try it out in the early stages it's in right now you can build it yourself by downloading the repository source and building it with the gradle. </br>
+<br> If you wish to try it out in the early stages it's in right now you can build it yourself by downloading the repository source and building it with the gradle using the `gradlew build` command. </br>